NirantK/nirantk.github.io/content/deephackdemos.md

 🙏 13 sponsors from 3 countries, 2 COSS: Weaviate, AppSmith

-🤗 20% raised from communities
+🤗 20% raised from individual donors or collectives of them

 💰 5 Lakh INR in Prizes